 How Can a Four-Day Workweek Be As Effective?

 There are many theories behind why productivity and efficiency can still be maintained even when working significantly less hours.
-The workplace theater theory suggests that many people are just trying to look busy, but in fact a lot of their time at work could be reduced.
+The workplace theater theory suggests that many people are just trying to look busy.
+When in fact a lot of their time at work could be reduced.
 A four-day week can help to reduce burnout in your workforce, ensuring results are more consistent.
-In fact, a 40% increase in productivity was noted by Microsoft Japan when they tried this idea out, which just goes to show it can work for companies of all shapes and sizes.
+Microsoft Japan noted a 40% increase in productivity when they tried out this idea.
+This just goes to show it can work for companies of all shapes and sizes.

 Remote Work and the Four-Day Workweek

 Many of the benefits of remote work are similar to those of the four-day workweek.
-It’s become another incredibly popular way of working, showing that a non-traditional work setup can be just as effective as the one we’ve all used for decades.
-The four-day workweek might be the next shift we see within workforce management, but of course, it requires executives and management to get onboard with this idea for it to be effective.
+It’s become another incredibly popular way of working.
+Showing that a non-traditional work setup can be just as effective as the one we’ve all used for decades.
+The four-day workweek might be the next shift we see within workforce management.
+However, it requires executives and management to get onboard with this idea for it to be effective.